Jadens-arc/jadenarceneaux.com/README.md

 - Make a new `.env` file in the `backend` directory based on the `.env.example` file.
 This will be for the email server, rate limiter, and turnstile verification
 - Update the Caddyfile with the correct domain name based on your `/etc/hosts` file
   > Note: the `frontend/content/contact.html` file has a reference to the api server defined by Caddy.
 Make sure to update the domain name in the file to match your Caddy configuration.
-- Then just run `docker-compose up -d`
+- Then just run `docker compose up -d`